Complex Eye Procedures

 Recovery

 You may need to wear an eye patch after surgery for one to two days.
 Most people return to work and normal activities a few days after surgery.
-Many people experience some soreness and redness a couple of weeks following surgery, but the eye will return to normal within 3 weeks.
+Many people experience some soreness and redness a couple of weeks following complex eye procedures, but the eye will return to normal within 3 weeks.

 Get in Touch

-For more information on our Cataract Corrective Surgery services, please fill out our contact form or call our office today and someone will help you schedule an appointment for a consultation.
+For more information on our Cataract Corrective Surgery services and Complex Eye procedures, please fill out our contact form or call our office today and someone will help you schedule an appointment for a consultation.